Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 fig
 ```

-The heatmap plots shown in Figure 2 of the ZIP-LPCM-MFM paper can be reproduced following the code:
+The adjacency matrices heatmap plots shown in Figure 2 of the ZIP-LPCM-MFM paper can be reproduced following the code:

 ``` r
 library("RColorBrewer")